microsoft/onnxruntime/docs/tutorials/azureml.md

                        model_framework=Model.Framework.ONNX ,   # Framework used to create the model.
                        model_framework_version=torch_version,   # Version of ONNX used to create the model. tags = {"onnx": "demo"},
-                       description = "HuggingFace Bert model fine-tuned with SQuAd and exported from PyTorch", workspace = ws)
+                       description = "HuggingFace BERT model fine-tuned with SQuAd and exported from PyTorch", workspace = ws)
 ```